codio/site/source/docs/dashboard/packs/create.html.md

 ##Description Details
 You can add short and long descriptions as well as an image and tags.
 Tags are important and will allow you and others to find Packs in a more targeted fashion.

-TODO: PUBLISH STEPS WHEN DONE

 ##Visibilty
-You can make your Packs Private (with a paid subscription) or Public.
+By default, Starter Packs are kept private to your account until you make them public, at which point they will appear in the **Popular** and **All** Packs listings for all Codio Users.

+If you want to keep your Starter Pack private to your Organization, you can select the Private option and set the Owner option to your Organization.

 ##Ownership
 You can specify whether other Codio Users within your Organizatio are able to access and Administer your Packs.
-If you are not a member of an Organiation, this cannot be used.
+If you are not a member of an Organization, this cannot be used.